Disabled Child Caregiver

 The most suitable candidates are presented to the family, facilitating the selection process.

 With this structure, families do not have to enter a long and uncertain search process on their own.
-The loss of time and risk of choosing the wrong caregiver that could occur otherwise are minimized through professional process management.
+The time loss and risk of wrong caregiver selection that could occur otherwise are minimized through professional process management.

 The most important difference here is not just presenting candidates but identifying the profile that best fits the needs to create a sustainable care process.

-Models of Caregiver Services for Disabled Children
+Models of Disabled Child Caregiver Services

 Generally preferred service models include: